A minimax optimal approach to high-dimensional double sparse linear regression: Introduction

 where $\beta_i$ is the $i$th entry of $\beta$ and $s'$ is some positive integer, which controls the sparsity level of the sparsity-constrained linear regression problem.
-Best subset selection is a famous NP-hard problem \citep{natarajan1995sparse}, and it has been widely studied in the fields of statistics and machine learning \citep{blumensath2009iterative, foucart2011hard,bertsimas2016, zhang2018,huang2018constructive, Zhu202014241}.
+Best subset selection is a famous NP-hard problem \citep{natarajan1995sparse}, and it has been widely studied in the fields of statistics and machine learning \citep{bertsimas2016, zhang2018,huang2018constructive, Zhu202014241}.

-Recently, a growing body of work on the high-dimensional variable selection explores the so-called structured sparsity.
-In addition to the element-wise sparsity assumption, it is further assumed that the important variables form certain structures or patterns, of which the group-wise sparsity is one of the most prominent example.
-Consider a linear model with $m$ non-overlapping groups, where the $j$th group contains $p_j$ variables:
+Recently, an increasing number of studies on high-dimensional variable selection have focused on the concept of structured sparsity.
+These studies assume that important variables form specific structures or patterns, with group-wise sparsity being one of the most prominent examples.
+The group-wise $\ell_0$ sparsity considers the parameter space